marcos-acosta/cs124/design.md

 To clear all completed items, the user simply presses the `clear` button, which makes the completed items disappear.

 ## Challenges
+We had a few challenges when it came to the implementation of our design.
+In the initial designs we had a decorative gray border on the sides, but it was more difficult that anticipated to keep those in where their length wouldn't be dependent on the number of tasks uncompleted.
+We eventually decided just to take those out.
+Getting the arrows for the item menus to be styled correctly also took more time than we thought it would initially.
+But most challenges we faced were small, and we problem-solved or changed the design as needed.

 ## Highlights